vmignot/grafana/docs/sources/breaking-changes/breaking-changes-v10-0.md

 #### Migration path

+As the "General" (default) folder permissions are not editable, your users might lose access to dashboards in this folder.
+You might want to migrate your dashboard to custom folders, where you'll be able to set permissions.
-No action is needed&mdash;migration is automatic.
+Otherwise, no action is needed&mdash;migration is automatic.
 Users' current roles, permissions, SSO mapping, and other authorization functionality will continue to work as before.

 ### Usernames are now case-insensitive by default